A canonical Ramsey theorem with list constraints in random (hyper-)graphs: Proof

-\begin{proof} Fix $\rho,c_0>0$ as output by Lemma \ref{lem:supersaturation-type} with input $d/2$ rather than $d$.
+\begin{proof} Fix $\rho,\,c_0>0$ as output by Lemma~\ref{lem:supersaturation-type} with input $d/2$ rather than $d$.
 Furthermore, fix $0<\gamma\leq \rho^2d/4$ and $0<\eps<c_0/(2r^{e(H)})$.
-We aim to show that $\cF$ is $(\eps,\cH)$-abundant and so we need to establish conditions \eqref{cond:1}--\eqref{cond:3} of Definition \ref{def:H-abund}.
+We aim to show that $\cF$ is $(\cH,\eps)$-abundant and so we need to establish conditions \eqref{cond:1}--\eqref{cond:3} of Definition \ref{def:H-abund}.
 Note that \eqref{cond:1} is immediate from the definition of $\cF$ and condition \eqref{cond:2} follows from our definition of $\eps$ and the fact that any $W\in \cF$ must have $|W|\geq (1-\gamma)e(\Gamma)\geq e(\Gamma)/2=v(\cH)/(2r)$.

 Therefore it remains to prove condition \eqref{cond:3}.
 For this, fix $W\in \cF$ and consider the graph shadow $G=G_W$.
 Moreover, define a colouring $\chi:E(G)\rightarrow \bbn$ so that for each edge $e\in E(G)$ we have that $\chi(e)=\cL(e)[s]$ for some $s$ with $(e,s)\in W$.
-Now note that each copy of $H$ in $G$ coloured by $\chi$, which is canonical with respect to $\sigma$, corresponds to an edge in $\cH[W]$.
-Therefore it suffices to prove the existence of $\eps e(\cH)$ canonical copies of $H$ in $G$ coloured by $\chi$.
-This follows because, by the choice of $\gamma$ and Proposition~\ref{prop:locally-dense_resilience}, the graph~$G$ is $(\rho,d/2)$-dense and so by Lemma \ref{lem:supersaturation-type}, contains at least $c_0n^{v(H)}$ canonical copies of $H$.
-The lemma thus follows from our definition of $\eps$ and the fact that $e(\cH)\leq n^{v(H)}r^{e(H)}$. \end{proof}
+Now note that each copy of $H$ in $G$ coloured by $\chi$, which is canonical with respect to $\sigma$, corresponds to an edge in~$\cH[W]$.
+Therefore it suffices to prove the existence of~$\eps e(\cH)$ canonical copies of~$H$ in~$G$ coloured by~$\chi$.
+Let~$G'$ be the spanning subgraph of~$\Gamma$ with edge set~$E(G)$ (that is, add to~$G$ the vertices in $V(\Gamma)\setminus V(G)$ as isolated vertices).
+By the choice of~$\gamma$ and Proposition~\ref{prop:locally-dense_resilience}, the graph~$G'$ is $(\rho,d/2)$-dense and so, by Lemma~\ref{lem:supersaturation-type}, contains at least~$c_0n^{v(H)}$ canonical copies of~$H$ with respect to~$\sigma$.
+Our assumption that~$H$ has no isolated vertices implies that these copies are subgraphs of~$G$.
+The lemma thus follows from our definition of~$\eps$ and the fact that $e(\cH)\leq n^{v(H)}r^{e(H)}$. \end{proof}